neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 >
 >- Describes a specific leadership style or strategy
 >- Provides evidence of success
->- Highlights values that align with Neudesic&#39;s
+>- Highlights values that align with Neudesic's
 >
->**Example:** &quot;I tend to lean towards a democratic leadership style when establishing a new team.
+>**Example:** "I tend to lean towards a democratic leadership style when establishing a new team.
 After a few months, I become a bit more laissez-faire in my leadership style as my employees become more accomplished in their roles.
-I&#39;ve found in my past experience that most employees do best when you get out of the way and give them the space they need to do their work independently.
-I&#39;m always present, however, and implement regular check-ins, both formal and informal, to ensure my team has all the support and resources they need.&quot;
+I've found in my past experience that most employees do best when you get out of the way and give them the space they need to do their work independently.
+I'm always present, however, and implement regular check-ins, both formal and informal, to ensure my team has all the support and resources they need."
 >
->&quot;Knowing a bit about your company culture, I think this approach will work well.
-The innovative and creativity driven culture fits well with my leadership style.&quot;
+>"Knowing a bit about your company culture, I think this approach will work well.
+The innovative and creativity driven culture fits well with my leadership style."

 11. ***(Leadership)* What do you think the hardest part of being a leader is?**
 12. ***(Leadership)* How would you describe your leadership style?**